fgcz/bfabricPy/README.md

 ### How is the version numbering working?
 X.Y.Z

-X is not used
+X is used for major changes, that contain breaking changes

-Y should be the bfabric release
+Y should be the current bfabric release

-Z increment for significant changes
+Z is increased for feature releases, that should not break the API

 ### Howto cite?